scala/improvement-proposals/sip-template.md

 - When envisioning the application of your proposal, what features come to mind as most likely to interact with it?
 - Can you imagine scenarios where such interactions might go wrong?
 - How would you solve such negative scenarios?
 Any limitations/checks/restrictions on syntax/semantics to prevent them from happening?
+Include such solutions in your proposal.

 ### Other concerns